 To see a detailed explanation of how the Highest performance level of Mastery was calculated in the example above, click here.

 This performance level is calculated based on the most recent attempts having the most weight.
-There is a specific formula that takes place, which essentially gives the most recent performance level a weight of 65%, with all other previous attempts making up the remaining 35%.
-Decaying average is calculated with a cascading effect, meaning the formula starts calculating based on the first attempt, and continues in the same fashion until the most recent attempt has been captured.
+There is a specific formula that is used which essentially gives the most recent performance level a weight of 65%, with all other previous attempts making up the remaining 35%.
+Decaying average is calculated with a cascading effect, meaning the formula starts calculating based on the first attempt and continues in the same fashion until the most recent attempt has been captured.